-My 10-year-old self, with sunburns and bug bites, would find it hard to believe that nowadays we visit local and state parks almost weekly!
-We live in the Orlando area, so some of our favorite trails include ones with tons of shade and rivers where you can dip your toes and cool off.
-If you’re in the area, I’d recommend Little Big Econ State Forest.
-Lots of opportunities to spot wildlife, like tortoises and alligators.
-Riverbend Park in Jupiter, Florida, is another one of my faves where you can see deer around literally every corner.
+We live in the Central Florida area, so some of our favorite hiking trails include ones with tons of shade and rivers where you can dip your toes and cool off.
+(If you’re in the area, I’d recommend Little Big Econ State Forest.
+Lots of opportunities to spot wildlife, like tortoises and alligators.)

 1. Be Prepared (Safety First!)